exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 To refill anchoring address balance, the bitcoin funding transaction should be generated that sends money to the current anchoring address.
-Such transaction should be manually written to the global settings to ensure all validators include it further.
+Such transaction should be manually written to the global settings.

 The funding UTXO should get enough confirmations before being used.
 However, the network do not check number of confirmations for the